fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

 if you are not working with it every day...

-To the uninitiated, any code can easily seem impossible to read, especially with languages such as R which support function programming and other lexical features not common in conversational languages.
+To the uninitiated, any code can easily seem impossible to read, especially with languages such as R which support functional programming and other lexical features not common in conversational languages.

 .. code:: r